plabayo/rama/examples/README.md

 - [`http_https_socks5_and_socks5h_connect_proxy.rs`](./src/http_https_socks5_and_socks5h_connect_proxy.rs) -
   combines `http_connect_proxy`, `https_connect_proxy` and `socks5_connect_proxy` into a single server.
 - [`proxy_connectivity_check.rs`](./src/proxy_connectivity_check.rs) -
-  combines an http and socks5 proxy, but mostly is about how you can add a connectivity check, used by humans as a sanity check for whether or not they are connected (via) "the" proxy.
+  combines HTTP and SOCKS5 proxies using a protocol-peek relay to add a connectivity check, used by humans as a sanity check for whether or not they are connected (via) "the" proxy.

 ### Transparent Proxies